cutsort/cmoor_website_template/README.md

 #### Setup GitHub pages

-1. In your repository, click on the “Settings” tab in the upper right.
+1. In your repository, click on the “**Settings**” tab in the upper right.
-1. Within the “Settings” tab, select “Pages” from the left menu.
+1. Within the “Settings” tab, select “**Pages**” from the left menu.
 You may have to scroll down to find it.
-1. Check the “Source” for your site.
+1. Check the “**Source**” for your site.
 The branch should be `gh-pages` and the folder should be `root`.
-1. Click Save.
+1. Click "**Save**".

 While you’re here, copy the URL for your site (shown in the blue box).
 You’ll need it for the next step.

 #### Update URL

 1. From the main page of your repository, click on the folder named `config/_default`.
-1. Click on the file named “config.toml”
+1. Click on the file named `config.toml`
 1. Click on the pencil icon in the upper right to edit this file
 1. Update the `baseURL` (first line of this file)
     - Right now, this has the URL for the C-MOOR template website.
 Replace the URL with the address of your website (the address you copied from the GitHub Pages Settings).
 This should have your GitHub username followed by the name of your repository.
     - Make sure to keep the quotation marks around the new URL.
-1. Save your changes by scrolling down to the “Commit changes” box.
+1. Save your changes by scrolling down to the “**Commit changes**” box.
 Enter a brief description of the change, then click “Commit changes”.

 It will take little while for your website to update, but shouldn’t take more than a minute or so.
 From the main page of your repository, you can see an orange dot indicating that GitHub is working.
 You can click on this dot to see more information.
 When GitHub is done, the orange dot will change to a green checkmark.
 If it’s been more than a minute and it hasn’t changed, try refreshing the page.
 Sometimes the status indicator doesn’t update right away.

 #### View Site

-To view your website, you can either enter your website’s URL directly in your browser, or you can click on the github-pages Environment in the bottom right.
+To view your website, you can either enter your website’s URL directly in your browser, or, from the main page of your repository, you can click on the `github-pages` Environment (bottom right).

-- If you clicked on github-pages, you will end up on the Deployments page.
+- If you clicked on `github-pages`, you will end up on the Deployments page.
 This has information about every time your website gets updated.
 There should be a recent new deployment.
-Click “View deployment” to see your website.
+Click “**View deployment**” to see your website.

-If you don’t see a website or the website looks weird, the first thing you should do is to try clearing your browser cache.
+If you don’t see a website or the website looks weird, the first thing you should do is to try [clearing your browser cache](https://github.com/C-MOOR/cmoor_website_template/blob/main/README.md#clear-browser-cache).
 Your browser may have stored an old version of the website instead of getting the latest version.

 ### Confirm You Can Edit